-What is East Anglian Week?
-This can form part of the EAORA programme and can include events which count for points towards the overall series.
-However, there will not be an EAORA Week in 2017, in its place will be the EAORA Offshore Regatta.
+What is EAORA Week?
+This can form part of the EAORA programme, typically in non-Fastnet years, comprising a week of racing on the continent in a fun and competitive mini-regatta.
+EAORA Week can include events which count for points towards the overall series.

-What is the Race Entry Fee? - £35 For UK organised events or £45 for events finishing outside the UK, this is to cover the additional race management costs.
-There are separate entry fees for the Offshore Regatta and EAORA/RORC events, see the specific Notice of Race.
+What is the Race Entry Fee? – Entry Fees vary for each race based on the nature of the event.
+The fee for each race can be found in the Notice of Race Part 2.
+There are separate entry fees for the Offshore Regatta and EAORA/RORC events, see the specific Notice of Race Part 2.

 Does my Yacht meet the safety requirements?
-EAORA events can be arduous therefore your yacht must be seaworthy and comply with the following rules and regulations.
-Yachts must comply with the IRC Safety and Stability Indices (SSI) Base Minimum SSS of 15 or STIX of 23 for every race.
-A yacht’s “SSS or STIX” is stated on its IRC certificate issued by the RORC Rating Office.
-The higher the value, the more “seaworthy” a boat is perceived to be by the system.
+EAORA events can be arduous.
+Therefore your yacht must be seaworthy and comply with the relevant World Sailing Offshore Special Regulations (OSR) safety category and with the IRC Safety and Stability Indices (SSI) - Base Minimum SSS of 15 or STIX of 23 for every race.
+A yacht’s SSS or STIX is stated on its IRC certificate issued by the RORC Rating Office.
+The higher the value, the more seaworthy a boat is perceived to be by the system.
 Full details about these stability measurements can be found in the IRC Yearbook.
-In addition, your yacht will have to comply with the World Sailing Offshore Safety Regulations.
+The OSR category for each race is indicated in the Notice of Race.